I don’t suppose many people in America have given a talk about Oscar Wilde in a place where Oscar Wilde also gave a talk.

 Further, the entertainments offered by that patriotic duo the USS Minnesota and Julia Ward Howe were no longer available either—old Civil War battleships and battle-axes having been buried long since.

-So with no old frigates in town and no new balls at the Casino, there was only one alternative remaining from Wilde’s itinerary: breakfast with the Colonel.
+So with no old frigates in town and no new balls at the Casino, there was only one alternative remaining from Wilde’s itinerary: breakfast with the Colonel and I do not mean fried chicken.

 I refer to Colonel George E. Waring, a New York engineer, with whom Oscar breakfasted on Monday July 17, 1882.
 Fortunately for us, the Colonel wasn’t in, but the house still remains.
 Except this time it would not be breakfast with our man Waring, but drinks with the present owners.